willpercey-gb/willpercey-gb/README.md

-# Hi, I'm Will, a Senior Solutions Architect in the Digital Ink Space
+# Hi, I'm Will, a Senior Solutions Architect at Wacom

 ### My Tech Stack